Music at Holy Trinity: Lakeview

 Minister of Music

 As our Sunday School has grown, we have been excited to have children actively involved in worship in a variety of ways.
-Our Children's Choir sings several times each year with focused brief rehearsals immediately following the 10:30 a.m. service in the weeks prior to their singing in the service.
+Our Children's Choir sings several times each year with focused brief rehearsals on Sundays at 10:50am, just after Sunday School, in the weeks prior to their singing in the service.
 They are a growing and energetic group of singers, and their music ministry is a valued part of our worship.
 Please contact Minister of Music, David Brackley for further schedule information.

 Holy Trinity Strings